Volnyii/PSP-HPInvert-plugin/README.md

 ### Important

-headPhoneFix targets a **specific hardware fault: inverted headphone jack detection polarity**.
+headphonefix targets a **specific hardware fault: inverted headphone jack detection polarity**.

 It is **not** a manual speaker/headphone switch, audio booster, volume